deepchecks/deepchecks/docs/source/user-guide/nlp/supported_tasks.rst

 Supported Labels and Predictions Format
 =======================================

-While labels are passed when constructing the :class:`TextData <text_data.TextData>` object, predictions are passed separately to the ``run`` method of the check / suite.
+While labels are passed when constructing the :class:`TextData <deepchecks.nlp.TextData>` object, predictions are passed separately to the ``run`` method of the check / suite.
 Labels and predictions must be in the format detailed in this section, according to the task type.